macnetic/faust/gen_doc/faq.md

         sudo port install libomp
         sudo port -f activate libomp

+Note that starting from pyfaust 3.11.1 the libomp library is embedded in the pyfaust package, so you shouldn't meet this issue again for this version and the next.

 # 3. About CUDA (for GPU FAµST API support)

 \anchor cuda_one